-Sun ODF plugin for Microsoft Office now available! says .
+Sun ODF plugin for Microsoft Office now available! says this page.
 It is a thing that makes Microsoft Word 2003 understand OpenDocument files, sort of anyway.
 I did a quick round-up of document converters last week but this one was not available.

 You have to register and agree to a license which I think is non Open Source.